exasol/data-science-examples/spatial/README.md

 ### Prerequisites

-To run this demo a working [Jupyter notebook](#https://jupyter.org/install) is required with python version 2.7 or greater.
-After Python and Jupyter notebook installation, we need [ipython-sql library](#ipython-sql-library) to run SQL from Jupyter notebook, [SQL Alchemy](https://www.sqlalchemy.org/) dialect to [connect to EXASOL](#connection-to-exasol) and some additional [python libraries](#additional-python-libraries) for data visualization.
+To run this demo a working [Jupyter notebook](https://jupyter.org/install) is required with python version 2.7 or greater.
+After Python and Jupyter notebook installation, we need; [ipython-sql library](#ipython-sql-library) to run SQL from Jupyter notebook, [SQL Alchemy](https://www.sqlalchemy.org/) dialect to [connect to EXASOL](#connection-to-exasol) and some additional [python libraries](#additional-python-libraries) for data visualization.
+GeoJSON files containing spatial data for New York City needs to be downloaded in the [geojsonfiles](geojsonfiles) folder.

+#### GeoJSON files

+Download the following GeoJSON files in [geojsonfiles](geojsonfiles) folder:

+1. New York City Streets data:- https://storage.googleapis.com/exasol_data_science_examples_data/visualizing_spatial_queries/geojsonfiles/nyc_street_data.geojson
+2. New York City Borough boundaries data:- https://storage.googleapis.com/exasol_data_science_examples_data/visualizing_spatial_queries/geojsonfiles/nycboroughboundaries.geojson
+3. New York City Neighborhood boundaries data:- https://storage.googleapis.com/exasol_data_science_examples_data/visualizing_spatial_queries/geojsonfiles/nycneighborhoods.geojson

 #### IPython-sql library

-[ipython-sql libraray](https://github.com/catherinedevlin/ipython-sql) enables the use of Jupyter magic functions.
+[IPython-sql libraray](https://github.com/catherinedevlin/ipython-sql) enables the use of Jupyter magic functions.
 With Jupyter magic functions, Jupyter notebooks can be used for data analysis with SQL on a database.
 Magic functions are pre-defined functions in Jupyter kernel that executes supplied commands.
 They are prefaced with `%` character.
 Usage and installation instructions can be found [here](https://github.com/catherinedevlin/ipython-sql).
 After installation run the following command:

 ```mysql
 %load_ext sql